oscitasthemes/Easy-Bootstrap-Shortcode/README.txt

 Easy Bootstrap Shortcode is bootstrap 3.0 compatible plugin which add icons to wordpress editor (tinyMCE Shortcode Buttons) and one can add bootstrap style to their website just by clicking on tinyMCE  editor icon.

 Features:
-1. simpliest bootstrap style plugin ever
+1. simplest bootstrap style plugin ever
 2. Bootstrap 3.0 compatible
 3. No need to paste shortcode in editor
 4. Add icons to editor